thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/food-trucks.md

   </div>
   <br>
   <div>
-    <strong>Operating Hours and Tips for Visiting:</strong> Tacos El Tote operates from Monday to Friday, 8:00 AM to 8:00 PM, and is closed on weekends.
+    Tacos El Tote operates from Monday to Friday, 8:00 AM to 8:00 PM, and is closed on weekends.
 Given its popularity, the food truck can get quite busy, especially during peak hours.
 To avoid long waits, it’s advisable to visit during off-peak times.
   </div>
   <br>
   <div>
-    <strong>Visitor Reviews:</strong> The reviews for Tacos El Tote are overwhelmingly positive, with many customers lauding the quality of the food and the exceptional service.
+    The reviews for Tacos El Tote are overwhelmingly positive, with many customers lauding the quality of the food and the exceptional service.
 One reviewer highlighted the “quality Birria, like literally the best street corn,” while another mentioned the “delicious and savory veggie burrito bowl.”
 The consistent praise from patrons underscores the food truck’s commitment to delivering an authentic and enjoyable dining experience.
   </div>
   <br>
   <div>